 The problem with tax-equals-theft people is that they pretend like they get no benefit from tax dollars.
 They act as though they spawned out of thin air as children (not benefiting from health regulations, requirements, government health subsidies, and WIC if their mom was low-income) and and singlehandedly created the civilization around them (not benefiting from technology other people built, the legal system that protected them, or anything else provided by society).

 This is a cornerstone in ancap Right-wing libertarian ideology; for them, everything happens in a vacuum completely removed of the surrounding context, social or otherwise.
 You’re unemployed?
 It’s because you weren’t industrious or a hard worker, who cares about random misfortunes or mental health.
 You don’t have healthcare?
 It is because you were short-sighted and irresponsible, not because you had to spend what little money you had on children or your sick mom who just had cancer.
 I’m rich?
 It is because I was industrious and a hard worker, not because I was born with opportunities others didn’t have and had a good amount of luck.
-This is known in psychology as the cognitive thinking error call fundamental attribution error.
+In psychology this is known as fundamental attribution error.
 The far Right is callous, self-serving, and willfully ignorant of any context that may not support their worldview.

 In any case, arguing against taxes is stupid because in a world surrounded by countries with powerful militaries and robust social net programs improving the lives of their populace, we would be at a fundamental and existential disadvantage if we didn’t raise public revenue to fund exactly what the Constitution enumerated with the general defense and public welfare.
 Theft or not, ethical or not, the consequences of abolishing taxes would be far worse than the consequences of having them.